fabiomarcellusdev/Prompture/templates/AI-PROMPTS.md

-# 🧠 AI-PROMPTS.md – High-Efficiency Prompts for Full Stack Development
+# 🧠 AI-PROMPTS.md – High-Efficiency Prompts for Project Development

 These prompts are optimized to reduce revisions and maximize output clarity when working with an AI assistant.